scan3d

 Notes

-• UMA via uma_pysis is the only calculator backend and reuses the same HarmonicBiasCalculator as the 1D/2D scans.
+• The MLIP backend (UMA by default) reuses the same HarmonicBiasCalculator as the 1D/2D scans.

 • Ångström limits are converted to Bohr internally to cap LBFGS steps and RFO trust radii; optimizer scratch files live under temporary directories.